covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 It's difficult for his father to move.
 Everyday Du Hongli took his father to the outpatient department of Union Hospital Hanyang Campus to get shots, and slept in the hotel next to the hospital.
 Or he would go to Tongji Hospital and Union Hospital in the morning, to wait in line for a test strip, yet everyday Union Hospital only gave out 100 test strips, they were usually gone when they arrived. **By the time this article was published, his father was still not hospitalized, because they still hadn't had the opportunity to go through the entire diagnostic process.**

-Ms.Wang from Wuhan told Caijing, her mother had gone into a shock twice at home.
+Wuhan resident Ms. Wang told Caijing, her mother had gone into a shock twice at home.
 Her mother had been getting medication and shots from the community before Chinese New Year.
 January 23, her mother felt particularly uncomfortable, so she rode a bike with her father to Hankou Hospital, waited in line for 12 hours and finally got CT scans.
 The results showed bilateral infection in the lungs.

-Ms.Wang said, at that time there's no I.V. available in the hospital, even Oseltamivir for the flu was in short supply, they could only prescribe her a dosage amount for children.
+Ms. Wang said, at that time there was no I.V. available in the hospital, even Oseltamivir for the flu was in short supply, they could only prescribe her a dosage amount for children.
 After that her mother had to self isolate at home, relying on an oxygen inhaler at home.
 "One time my mom went into a shock, my dad cried while hugging my mom, thinking she was gone."

 Before this, this old couple held the "don't trouble others when you can handle it yourself" attitude.
 But with these two back to back incidents, they had to call their daughter.

-However at that moment, Ms.Wang and her husband were both infected, she had to take care of her husband who was in high fever, while both of her own lungs were showing ground glass opacity.
+However at that moment, Ms. Wang and her husband were both infected, she had to take care of her husband who was in high fever, while both of her own lungs were showing ground glass opacity.
 Roads were blocked, she couldn't reach her parents.
 She called the ambulance for her parents, but there were close to 500 callers ahead of her.
 "At that time the ambulance call center told me, people who called two days ago were still not taken to the hospitals, there's not much hope."

 Holding on until about three or four o'clock that afternoon, the two elders were exhausted, but still struggled to ride bikes to the hospital.

-Ms.Wang continued to call the "mayor's hotline". **The next day, she got a response, "you need to report to your community, then the community will report to the street, then the street will contact the command center.
+Ms. Wang continued to call the "mayor's hotline". **The next day, she got a response, "you need to report to your community, then the community will report to the street, then the street will contact the command center.
 If there's a bed available, the command center will contact the hospital to arrange for you guys."**

 Professor Yao Lan, deputy director of the China Basic Medical Security Research Center of Huazhong University of Science and Technology, told Caijing reporters that promoting the lower level health care system and implementing true hierarchical diagnosis and treatment is an effective measure to avoid overcrowding at hospitals and preventing cross infection.

 **But to patients in severe conditions, every minute is a torment between life and death.
 They don't know how long it takes for the community to report.
 "We've been reporting to the community all the time, they said there's nothing they can do, saying they are reporting, when is this gonna come to an end?"
-Ms.Wang said.**
+Ms. Wang said.**

 During that time, they had called every number they could find, contacted everyone that could help, she even called the police, the police gave her a number, she called, the other end said she had to contact the community.

-January 29, Ms.Wang felt that her parents couldn't make it much longer.
+January 29, Ms. Wang felt that her parents couldn't make it much longer.
 She called for the ambulance again.
 The call center said that they could only send an ambulance if they had already had a hospital bed arranged.

-Ms.Wang remembered something she saw online, about there being 700 added beds at Union Hospital West Campus. so she persuaded the call center to send an ambulance and take her parents to Union Hospital West Campus.
+Ms. Wang remembered something she saw online, about there being 700 added beds at Union Hospital West Campus. so she persuaded the call center to send an ambulance and take her parents to Union Hospital West Campus.
 It was 9 pm when they arrived.
 The ambulance crew said, **"There are a lot of people at the hospital, patients are lying down outside the ER, and there's no emergency equipment, you might not get your turn even if you wait in line."**

 About the 700 beds, it was said that because there was a shortage in protective suits for doctors, they couldn't make them all available.
 "Because if you make them available, doctors will get infected too without protective equipment."

-The ambulance crew asked Ms.Wang to quickly choose a second hospital, she begged them to take her parents to Wuchang Hospital.
+The ambulance crew asked Ms. Wang to quickly choose a second hospital, she begged them to take her parents to Wuchang Hospital.
 She brought her quilt and hand warmer to the hospital to meet her parents.
 That was the first time she saw her parents since January 20.

 Their faces were white, her father's temperature was over 39°C, he couldn't even stand up straight.
 Her mother was lying down in the ambulance breathing in the oxygen.
 There was no bed available, the hospital couldn't take them.
 The ambulance crew was rushing them, they had spent three hours on this family already.

 **At this point, her mother made a decision.
 She held her hands together in namaste and told the crew, "if I am going to die, I want to die at home, I am not leaving my home anymore, there's no hope, please take me home."
 The crew asked Ms. Wang to sign a document, took her mother back inside the ambulance and closed the door.**

-Watching the ambulance leave, Ms.Wang couldn't hold it any more.
+Watching the ambulance leave, Ms. Wang couldn't hold it any more.
 She crouched down, sat on the quilt, and bawled.

 **The Long Intake Process**